opentelekomcloud/python-otcextensions/doc/source/cli/cce_v2.rst

 ================================================

-The CCE client is the command-line interface (CLI) for the Cloud Container Engine (CCE) API and its extensions.
+The CCE client is the command-line interface (CLI) for the Cloud Container Engine (CCE) API and its extensions for the CCE v2.
+It can be enabled by either adding `cce_api_version: 3` into the clouds.yaml or `OS_CCE_API_VERSION=3` environment variable or flag to the OSC.

 For help on a specific `cce` command, enter: